mcrco/obsidian/Electricity and Magnetism/Circuits.md

 I = \frac{\Delta q}{\Delta t} = \frac{neA\Delta d}{\Delta t}
 $$

+where $n$ is the number of electrons per meter cubed, $e$ is the charge, and $A$ is the cross sectional area.

 The speed of electrons is called drift velocity and is defined as follows

 $$